Home » Engagement & Wedding Rings » Diamonds

 The round brilliant is designed to maximize sparkle with its 57 or 58 precisely angled facets.
 Baguettes take the opposite approach, prioritizing clean lines and clarity over scintillation.
 If you want fire and brilliance, choose round.
 If you prefer sleek elegance and geometric precision, baguettes deliver.

-Baguettes typically have length-to-width ratios ranging from about 1.5:1 to as much as 5:1.
-The ratio you choose depends on the design and your personal preference.
-Wider baguettes may look more substantial, while longer, thinner baguettes create a more delicate appearance.
-For side stones on engagement rings, the ratio should complement both the center stone and the band width.
+Length-to-width ratio is the last variable.
+Baguettes typically run from about 1.5:1 to as much as 5:1.
+Wider stones look more substantial while longer, thinner ones read delicate, and for side stones the ratio should complement both the center stone and the band width.

 Popular Ways to Wear Baguette Diamonds